 The Run the DOG Street Challenge 5K began in 2010, and starts on Prince George Street, goes through the College of William and Mary campus, before a final 1 ½ miles through Colonial Williamsburg streets, past the Governor’s Palace and Capitol Building, and finishing the final half mile up the Duke of Gloucester Street (called by Franklin D. Roosevelt the “most historic avenue in all America”) to the finish line near the Bruton Parish Church.

-The Democracy Dash 10K at Jamestown Island starts and finishes at the Billsburg Brewery/James City County Marina, on the Powhatan Creek.
-The course goes on the Colonial Parkway towards Jamestown Island, crossing over the causeway, with the James River on the right.
-Just past the Historic Jamestowne Visitor Center, the race route takes the short loop of the Jamestown Island tour roads, with a short out-and-back on the long loop.
-The course is totally flat, and outside of the causeway, is a wooded, shaded, scenic route with wetlands crossings on wooden bridges, unsurpassed in historical beauty.
+The Democracy Dash 10K at Jamestown Island starts and finishes at the far end of the parking area for the National Park Service’s Historic Jamestowne Visitor Center, on Jamestown Island.
+It will start with an out-and-back on the Colonial Parkway causeway just past the short Powhatan Creek bridge/tunnel and scenic overlook, with the James River on the opposite side.
+Returning past the Visitor Center, the course will go right for the full long loop (5-mile loop) of the traffic-free Jamestown Island tour roads.
+The course is PR (personal-record) fast and totally flat, and outside of the causeway section at the start, is a wooded, shaded, scenic route with wetlands crossings on wooden bridges, unsurpassed in historical beauty.

 Please complete the following survey to help us better understand your race experience.